 To elucidate the function and organization of the complicated central nervous system, we have been developing novel methods using viral vectors.
-By using this method, we now aim to delineate the complex wiring of the hippocampal formation and understand the mechanism of memory formation.
+By using viral vectors and in vitro electrophysiological techniques, we are examining the complex wiring of the hippocampal/parahippocampal region in rodents.
+Our final goal is to reveal the function of the newly identified circuits, and understand the mechanism of memory formation.

 |Activities in Academic Societies||

 Introductory Science Experiments (General Education), Laboratory of Developmental Biology (undergraduate), etc.